kaigu11/kaigu11/README.md

 # GlycoSnap
-GlycoSnap is an AI-powered food recognition app that calculates the glycemic load of meals.
+GlycoSnap is an AI-powered food recognition app that precisely identifies meals and calculates their glycemic load, empowering users to make informed dietary decisions.

 ## 🚀Features:
 ✅ Food recognition with YOLOv8